 - The DoDEA website is full of resources, such as their Parent Guides with information on what to expect in grade school and high school.

-Eligible service members and family members may all take advantage of an installation's youth center services.
-Each youth center varies, but most offer:
+Eligible service members and family members may all take advantage of an installation's youth program.
+Typical offerings include:

-- Special field trips to the movies, bowling or local attractions
+- Social activities, such as supervised field trips to local attractions

 - Volunteer and employment listings of that perfect after-school job or volunteer position

 - Instructional classes such as martial arts, gymnastics, music and dance

 - The military services also partner with the Boys & Girls Clubs of America, or BGCA, to help support children of military families.
 As part of the partnership, military youth programs have access to a variety of programs and activities including education and career programs, Mission Youth Outreach, money management and summer reading programs.